 - neglecting your needs and health

-When it happens, caregiver burnout has both physical and emotional signs and symptoms.
-Physical signs and symptoms include:
+When it happens, caregiver burnout has physical and emotional signs and symptoms.
+Physical signs and symptoms may include:

 - body aches and pains

 - frequent headaches

 - unusual changes in weight

 - weakened immune system, leading to frequent infections